 We are highly dependent on principal members of our executive team listed under "Management" located elsewhere in this prospectus, the loss of whose services may adversely impact the achievement of our objectives.
 Additionally, our principal financial and accounting officer is a consultant and we may face conflicts of interest as he allocates his time across various interests.
 While we have entered into employment agreements with each of our other executive officers, any of them could leave our employment at any time, as all of our employees are "at will" employees.
 Recruiting and retaining other qualified employees, consultants and advisors for our business, including scientific and technical personnel, will also be critical to our success.
 There is currently a shortage of skilled executives in our industry, which is likely to continue.
 As a result, competition for skilled personnel is intense and the turnover rate can be high.
 We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.
 In addition, failure to succeed in preclinical studies or clinical trials may make it more challenging to recruit and retain qualified personnel.
 The inability to recruit or loss of the services of any executive, key employee, consultant or advisor may impede the progress of our research, development and commercialization objectives.
 Furthermore, many of our employees have become or will soon become vested in a substantial amount of stock or number of stock options.
-Our employees may be more likely to leave us if the shares they own or the shares underlying their vested options have significantly appreciated in value relative to the original purchase prices of the shares or the exercise prices of the options, or if the exercise prices of the options that they hold are significantly below the market price of our common stock.
-Further, our employees' ability to exercise those options and sell their s
+Our employees may be more likely to leave us if the shares or the exercise prices of the options that they hold are significantly below the market price of our common stock.
+Further, our employees' ability to exercise those options and sell their stock in a public market after the closing of this offering may result in a higher than normal turnover rate.